tccp/website/tcc/_posts/2015-09-28-collaborative-environment.markdown

 ---
 layout: post
 title:  "Collaborative Environment"
-date:   2015-09-28 21:12:52
+date:   2015-09-28 20:00:00
 categories: collaborative chemistry
 ---
-The Chemical and Petroleum Engineering Department has five groups (Anna Balazs, John Keith, Yanni Mpourmpakis, Karl Johnson, and Chris Wilmer) engaged in computational chemistry research and the Department of Computational and Systems Biology in the Medical School also has groups (Ivet Bahar, Dan Zuckerman) part of whose research has a significant computational chemistry component.

-There are also several Theoretical & Computational Chemistry groups at Pittsburgh's two other major universities – CMU and Duquesne University – as well as at the DOE National Energy Technology Laboratory (NETL) just outside the city.
+Pitt provides a stimulating environment for theory & computation researchers and students.
+There are strong interactions between the various groups, and having such a large TCC "supergroup" provides many benefits including having a very active visitors' program.

+The Theoretical & Computational Chemistry community at Pitt sponsors the Henry Frank Lecture series, which brings leading theoretical/computational chemists to Pittsburgh for three-five day stays to deliver lectures and to interact with students, postdocs, and faculty.
+Joint TCC seminars are held in the Physical Chemistry division, in Chemical Engineering, the Pittsburgh Quantum Institute, and the Biophysics Theory Club.
+Lectures in Scientific Computing, Numerical Methods, Quantum Mechanics, Statistical Mechanics, Biophysics, Advanced Methods of Theoretical and Computational Chemistry, and many more, are offered to all theory & computation students across campus.

+To date, the speakers in these joint seminar series have been:

-* David Wales, Cambridge University (2007)
+* Ali Alavi, University of Cambridge (2013)
+* Roi Baer, Weizman Institute of Science (2014)
 * Kieron Burke, University of California, Irvine (2010)
+* Garnet Chan, Princeton University (2014)
+* Claudia Filippi, University of Twente (2015)
+* Leticia Gonzalez, University of Vienna (2015)
+* Hannu Hakkinen, University of Jyvaskyla (2015)
-* Gerhard Hummer, NIH (2010
+* Gerhard Hummer, NIH (2010)
 * Fred Manby, University of Bristol (2013)
+* Thomas Miller, California Institute of Technology (2013)
+* John Perdew, Temple University (2015)
+* Mark Ratner, Northwestern University (2013)
 * Joost VandeVondele, University of Zurich (2015)

-Joint TCC seminars are held in the Physical Chemistry division, in Chemical Engineering, the Pittsburgh Quantum Institute, and the Biophysics Theory Club.
-Lectures in Scientific Computing, Numerical Methods, Quantum Mechanics, Statistical Mechanics, Biophysics, Advanced Methods of Theoretical and Computational Chemistry, and many more, are offered to all theory & computation students across campus.
+* David Wales, Cambridge University (2007)
+* Birgitta Whaley, University of California at Berkeley (2015)